MJLMills/mtmws_od/README.md

 Od is a program for the Music Thing Modular Workshop System's Computer module that simulates the Lorenz system in order to produce loop-able control voltage and pulse signals that display sensitivity to initial conditions.
 "Od" is Cymraeg for "odd" or "strange".
+For detailed documentation please see the [included PDF](docs/od.pdf).

 The program can be flashed to the Computer module following the instructions at the [Computer](https://www.musicthing.co.uk/Computer_Program_Cards/) page